Cloud Feeds overview

 What is Cloud Feeds?

-Modern complex computing environments generate large amounts of data related to system events, security, and utilization of resources.
-For example, you might receive notifications to inform you that a server has rebooted, to inform you of a server’s network bandwidth use for a time period, or in response to a security condition such as a failed login attempt.
+Modern complex computing environments generate large amounts of data related to system events, security, and resources.
+For example, you might receive notifications to inform you that a server has rebooted, detail a server’s network bandwidth use, or respond to a security condition such as a failed login attempt.

 That’s where Cloud Feeds comes in.

 The Cloud Feeds service accepts event notifications from other Rackspace Cloud services, validates them, and makes the information available to you in a reliable, secure, and standardized way.
-Critical business processes that rely on this information can now be enabled for the cloud, just as they are in an on-premises computing environment.
+You can now enable critical business processes that rely on this information for the cloud, just as you can in an on-premises computing environment.
 In addition, because Cloud Feeds uses the Atom Publishing Protocol (RFC-5023) and Atom Syndication Formatted events (RFC-4287), you can access notifications from multiple Rackspace Cloud services by using a single protocol and format.

-Cloud Feeds events are accessed via the simple Atom Publishing Protocol, which is HTTP-based.
-Several tools are available that can send HTTP requests and capture the output, including the following ones:
+Access Cloud Feeds events by using the simple Atom Publishing Protocol, which is HTTP-based.
+You can use any of the following tools that can send HTTP requests and capture the output:

 - cURL, a command-line tool

 - Mozilla Firefox REST client

 - RESTclient, a Java application used to test RESTful web services

 To retrieve events from a feed, send an HTTP